-Volunteers flaked out.
+Some leaders let you down.
 Parents found their calling to be your opposition.
 A child was hurt.
 Your budget was cut.
-The senior leadership at your church changed.
+The senior leadership changed.
 Someone said you were not good enough.

 Life rattles us.
 It's tough and messy and hurtful.
 At some point everyone feels like throwing in the towel because, "Surely, there is someone else who could do a better job."
 In those moments you must remember that God hasn't lost faith in you.
 He called YOU, knowing full well the circumstances you would face.